Collard (plant): East Africa

-Collard greens are known as sukuma in Swahilli and are one of the most common vegetables in East Africa.
+Collard greens are known as sukuma wiki in Swahilli and are one of the most common vegetables in East Africa.
 Sukuma is mainly lightly sauteed in oil until tender, flavoured with onions and seasoned with salt, and served either as the main dish or as a side dish with meat or fish.
-In Congo, Tanzania and Kenya (East Africa), thinly sliced collard greens are the main components of a popular dish known as sima or ugali (made with maize flour).
+In Congo, Tanzania and Kenya, thinly sliced collard greens are commonly eaten alongside another popular dish made from maize flour, known as sima or ugali.

 Southern and Eastern Europe

 Collards have been cultivated in Europe for thousands of years with references to the Greeks and Romans back to the 1st century CE.
 In Montenegro, Dalmatia and Herzegovina, collard greens, locally known as raštika or raštan, were traditionally one of the staple vegetables.
 It is particularly popular in the winter, stewed with smoked mutton (kaštradina) or cured pork, root vegetables and potatoes.
 Known in Turkey as kara lahana ("dark cabbage"), it is a staple in the Black Sea area.
 It is also an essential ingredient in many Spanish soups and stews, like the pote asturiano, from the Asturian province.